rmnao/Python-IDE-with-vim/README.md

 You might think that your development ENV wouldnt effect much but i am gonna prove you wrong.In this repositorie i am going to share that sweet coconut oil.So lets get star#ted
 # Introduction
 # Pro's
-Autocomplete
+1)Autocomplete
-Nerdtree for filenavigation
+2)Nerdtree for filenavigation
-Python mode
+3)Python mode
-Syntax check
+4)Syntax check
-Vim airlines
+5)Vim airlines
-Vim tabline
+6)Vim tabline
 # Wonderful autocomplete
 I use Tabnine and no I am not sponsored.
 Tabnine is fast and easy to install.
 I wasted a lost of time installing YouCompletMe.So I recommend tabnine
 ![Screenshot](autocomplete.png)